Vacation Pay - Act Part 7, Section 58

 Employees are entitled to vacation pay after completing 5 calendar days of employment, regardless of the number of hours worked during that period.

 Anisha is hired to work on Mondays and Tuesdays only.
-She works four hours on Monday and four hours on Tuesday and is terminated on Saturday.
-Anisha is entitled to vacation pay because she was employed for more than five calendar days.
+Anisha works four hours on Monday and four hours on Tuesday and is terminated on Saturday.
+Anisha is entitled to vacation pay because they were employed for more than five calendar days.

 Employees must receive at least 4% of their total wages for vacation pay until they have been employed for five consecutive years, at which time they must receive at least 6% vacation pay.

 The wages used for calculating vacation pay includes all money paid by an employer to an employee which meets the definition of “wages” under s.1 of the Act.
-This also includes overtime, statutory holiday pay, bonuses which meet the definition of “wages” and previously paid vacation pay.
+This also includes overtime, statutory holiday pay, sick pay required by this Act, bonuses that meet the definition of “wages” and previously paid vacation pay.
 Total wages also includes compensation for length of service under s.63 and termination pay under s.64.